Skip to main content

 Roles and access

-Firm access should match the person doing the work.
-Owners and attorneys manage firm-level settings and case workflows.
-Staff accounts should receive only the access needed for their assignments.
-Do not share a single Pete login across a firm.
+Firm access matches the person who needs access.
+Owners manage firm-level decisions, billing, settings, and team access.
+Admins support firm administration.
+Members receive scoped case access when the firm needs a non-owner account to upload approved source material or support operations.
+Member is an access level, not a case-work role.
+Do not share a single login across a firm.
 Separate accounts preserve audit trails and make it possible to remove access cleanly when responsibilities change.

 Safe operating defaults

-Pete treats veteran legal, service, disability, and medical materials as sensitive.
-Avoid adding test cases with real veteran information unless the environment and vendor agreements have been approved for that data.
-Production use of sensitive case data should follow the firm’s security, retention, client notice, and vendor-review policies.
+Client, claimant, veteran, legal, service, disability, and medical materials are sensitive.
+Avoid adding test cases with real person information unless the environment and vendor agreements have been approved for that data.
+Production use of sensitive case data follows the firm’s security, retention, client notice, and vendor-review policies.

 Next step